mikechau/react-primer-draft/README.md

 > Components are the best way to reuse code in React, but sometimes very different components may share some common functionality.
 These are sometimes called [cross-cutting concerns](http://en.wikipedia.org/wiki/Cross-cutting_concern).
 React provides mixins to solve this problem.

 **NOTE:** The validity of mixins, is currently debated in the community.
 While you may continue to use them with `React.createClass`, mixins are not currently available when using ES6 classes.
-The community seems to be leaning toward the idea of containers aka *high order components* or *decorators* (functions or components which manipulate or alter other components).
+The community seems to be leaning toward the idea of containers aka [*higher-order components*](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) or *decorators* (functions or components which manipulate or alter other components).

 Mixin example: